ooni/netem/README.md

 option to replace the `Net` underlying stack with an userspace TCP/IP network stack, for writing integration tests.

-Let us suppose that we want to write a test case for `yourCode`.
+Let us do that.
 We start by creating a [StarTopology]( https://pkg.go.dev/github.com/ooni/netem#StarTopology):

 ```Go